holunda-io/bpm-ai-connectors-camunda-8/README.md

-# Camunda 8 GPT AI Connectors 🤖
+# BPM AI Connectors for Camunda 🤖

 *Task specific connectors for Camunda 8 powered by large language models (LLMs) like OpenAI GPT-4.*